 Afirme Financial Group (Afirme Grupo Financiero) is a corporation with several subsidies, which cut across banking, manufacturing, insurance, storage, investment funds, renting, and leasing.
 It also provides pension schemes to individuals and organizations.
 Afirme has nearly 100 branches, which are predominately functional in Mexico City, Michoacan, Monterrey, and Northeastern Mexican cities.
 This bank has a modest total asset, which is a little over $11 billion.

 10. Banco del Bajio

 Banco del Bajío or BanBajío is a Mexican bank with over 4,500 employees all over Mexico.
 This bank gives different types of commercial services to governments, corporations, and individuals.
 Also, it allows its clients the ability to deposit and borrow funds.
 Additionally, it gives clients access to insurance, investments, cards (debit and credit), mortgages, and more.
 BanBajío is also ahead in the implementation of technological advancements in the banking sector.
 These advancements include online and mobile banking.
-With a total asset valued around $10 billion, BanBajío is considered amongst the largest banks within the country.
+With a total asset valued at around $10 billion, BanBajío is considered amongst the largest banks within the country.

 The Mexican Central Bank, the country’s apex bank, is responsible for all the banks in the country.
-The large percentage of the financial banking institution is mostly in the hand of foreign banks.
+A large percentage of the financial banking institution is mostly in the hand of foreign banks.
 There are still reliable indigenous banks that provide quality financial services to the Mexican people.
 Also, all the different banks have different structures and functions that they offer their clients.